joshusooyaa/etch-a-sketch/README.md

 ### Filling Grids In
 ---
 **Overview**\
 This is a callback function on a `grid-item` when the event mouseover is triggered.
 However, we don't want the user to fill in the grid just on a mouseover, we also want to make sure that the mouse is currently down.
-Therefore, outside of fillInColor we can have an eventlistener for both mousedown and mouseup and have these modify a boolean, which then can be checked by fillInColor to know whether or not to fill in or return.
+Therefore, outside of updateGridItem we can have an eventlistener for both mousedown and mouseup and have these modify a boolean, which then can be checked by updateGridItem to know whether or not to fill in or return.

-In the case that the mouse is down, fillInColor needs to know what color to fill in with.
+In the case that the mouse is down, updateGridItem needs to know what color to fill in with.
 A function will be called to get this color.

-**Psuedocode for `fillInColor`**
+**Psuedocode for `updateGridItem`**
 ```
 if mouse is down
     get fill color -- default black
+    if in draw mode (not erase)
         fill in the grid with the fill color
+    otherwise reset grid (erase mode)
 ```

 **Psuedocode for `getFillColor`**